-The proposal to establish a Global Technical Regulation (GTR) for light duty vehicle emissions, including; a common test cycle reflecting the actual driving conditions in real world and consideration of OBD detection capabilities and off-cycle emissions was presented to WP.29 in June 2007.
+134. The proposal to establish a GTR for light duty vehicle emissions, including; a common test cycle reflecting the actual driving conditions in real world and consideration of OBD detection capabilities and off-cycle emissions was presented to WP.29 in June 2007.

-While regulations governing the exhaust-emissions from light duty vehicles have been in existence for many years, the test cycles and methods of emissions measurement vary significantly around the world.
-To be able to correctly determine the impact of a light duty vehicles on the environment in terms of its exhaust pollutant emissions as well as the efficient use of energy, it was deemed desirable by WP.
-29 that as many countries as possible use the same technical regulations.
-The agreement to move toward a Global Technical Regulation within WP.29 was an important consideration following similar efforts for other wheeled vehicles.
+135. While regulations governing the exhaust-emissions from light duty vehicles have been in existence for many years, the test cycles and methods of emissions measurement vary significantly around the world.
+WP.29 deemed desirable that as many countries as possible use the same technical regulations to be able to correctly determine the impact of light duty vehicles on the environment in terms of their exhaust pollutant emissions as well as the efficient use of energy.
+The agreement to move towards a Global Technical Regulation within WP.29 was an important consideration following similar efforts for other wheeled vehicles.

-The GTR No.2: Worldwide Motorcycle Test Cycle and GTR No.4: Worldwide Heavy Duty Test Cycle were successfully established and it was deemed beneficial to develop a common set of test procedures for light-duty vehicles as well.
+136. The GTR No.2: Worldwide Motorcycle Test Cycle and GTR No.4: Worldwide Heavy Duty Test Cycle were successfully established and it was deemed beneficial to develop a common set of test procedures for light-duty vehicles as well.
 Light duty vehicles are increasingly produced for the world market.
-The discussion at WP.29 stated that it is economically inefficient for manufacturers to have to prepare substantially different models in order to meet different regulations and methods of measuring emissions, which, in principle, aim at achieving the same objective.
-To enable manufacturers to develop new environmentally friendly models more effectively and within a shorter time, it is desirable that a GTR should be developed reflecting the global nature of the products, the need for robust test procedures to provide a common platform for comparison of emissions reductions and to reduce costs for the testing burden .
+The discussion at WP.29 stated that it is economically inefficient for manufacturers to prepare substantially different models in order to meet different regulations and methods of measuring emissions, which, in principle, aim at achieving the same objective.
+To enable manufacturers to develop new environmentally friendly models more effectively and within a shorter time, it is desirable that a GTR should be developed reflecting the global nature of the products, the need for robust test procedures to provide a common platform for comparison of emissions reductions and to reduce costs for the testing burden.
 The savings will benefit not only manufacturers, but consumers as well.

-It is believed that a GTR for WLTP would contribute to ensure better air quality and provide more accurate data for consumers with the substantial growth in the popularity of low-emission vehicles.
+137. It is believed that a GTR for WLTP would contribute to ensure better air quality and provide more accurate data for consumers with the substantial growth in the popularity of low-emission vehicles.